-- (4) Form 8-K filed June 6, 2000 Appointment of Wanda D. Dearth as President and Chief Operating Officer.
-Supplemental Information to be furnished with reports filed pursuant to Section 15(d). - (c) No annual reports or proxy material have been sent to security holders for the current fiscal year.
+- Form 8-K filed September 12, 1997 Resignation of William (1)C. Hardy as President, Chief Operating Officer and member of the Board.
+Resignation of Leonard Green from the Board of Directors. - Form 8-K filed November 18, 1997 Company filed a (2) multi-count lawsuit in the United States District Court, Northern District of New York claiming that Stainless Design Corporation of Saugerties, New York breached its contract. - Form 8-K filed February 16, 2000 The judge issued an (3) order in which she (1) granted the Company's motion to strike punitive damages and dismiss part of the complaint, (2) granted Daniel Richard's, Mark Richard's and Gerald Maass' motion to dismiss complaint for lack of personal jurisdiction, and (3) granted in part and denied in part Horwitz & Beam, Inc.'s motion to for order dismissing counterclaim and/or strike portions thereof. - Form 8-K filed June 6, 2000 Appointment of Wanda D. Dearth as President and COO. - Supplemental Information to be furnished with reports filed pursuant to Section 15(d). - (c) No annual reports or proxy material have been sent to security holders for the current fiscal year.
 Copies of any such report or proxy material so furnished to security holders subsequent to the filing of the annual report on this form will be furnished to the Commission when sent to security holders.